 Yakima Airport has been an important gateway to and from the Yakima Valley since the 1920s.
 The airport serves over 70,000 passengers each year, with plans to double the number of passengers served by 2030.

-Air transportation services available at the airport include commercial air service provided by Alaska Airlines, charter air service provided by Swift Air and Sun Country Airlines, air cargo service provided by FedEx and United Parcel Services, emergency medical flights, aircraft manufacturing and testing, corporate aviation, and general aviation.
+Air transportation services available at the airport include commercial air service provided by Alaska Airlines, air cargo service provided by FedEx and United Parcel Services, emergency medical flights, aircraft manufacturing and testing, corporate aviation, and general aviation.

 For more information about Yakima Airport’s facilities and history, please visit our additional information page.

 Flying out of Yakima offers many advantages over driving to the Seattle airport.